S00085/cxp/4.proposed_solution_architecture/README.md

 * For orchestrating microservices, we will utilize Azure Kubernetes Service.
 These microservices will be developed using Spring Boot (Reactive Stack).
 * The Hasura GraphQL Engine will used.
 * To address caching needs across the application, Azure Redis Cache will be used.
-* For event streaming, Azure Event Hub is the chosen platform, complemented by Azure Stream Analytics for stream processing.
-Azure Databricks will be employed for both batch stream processing and machine learning tasks.
+* For event streaming, Azure Event Hub is the chosen platform, complemented by Azure Stream Analytics to be used to handle real-time data processing, Azure Databricks will be used for complex analytics and machine learning on larger datasets.
 * For real-time analytics, Apache Druid is selected, and Power BI will be used for reporting, drawing data from Snowflake and Apache Druid.
 * For orchestrating customer journeys, we will use a Journey Orchestrator Microservice.
 Complex orchestrations requiring greater flexibility will be handled by the Camunda Process Orchestration Engine as extension to Journey Orchestrator Microservice.
 * Customer profiles, along with its relatioships such as bookings, flights, and baggage, will be stored in the Azure Cosmos graph DB.